howardosborne/locust_for_jmeter_users/more_complex_example.md

 ## Dealing with embedded resources
 When requesting a page, you may also want to include requests to embedded resources.
 This doesn’t come as a standard feature in Locust, but there is a plugin in [locust plugins](https://github.com/SvenskaSpel/locust-plugins/).

+Like Locust, Locust plugins can be installed using pip

 ```python
 pip install locust-plugins
 ```